METUP was created in America to change the landscape of metastatic cancer through patient advocacy and direct action.

 Our disease is incurable and the median survival rate is only 2 to 3 years.
 Beth campaigned tirelessly to improve our outcomes until her death in 2017.

 It was a privilege to know her and her passion was inspirational.
 Her legacy and voice live on.

 We are making HERstory

 My determination to invoke much-needed change is borne out of the frustration and anger of being in the middle.

 I have had treatment and currently have no evidence of active disease.
 But this doesn’t mean I’m cured.

 Metastatic breast cancer can never be cured.
 Many of us are not actively dying we are #BusyLivingWithMets

 At METUPUK we focus on making positive changes for all those with metastatic breast cancer.
 We are continually growing in strength and numbers as more patients join our group.

-NHS England have adopted my red flag symptoms infographics for use in their personalized care plans for primary patients.
+NHS England signpost to my red flag symptoms infographics for use in their personalized care plans for primary patients.
 We are also looking at clinical trials to see what we can do to improve access.